-Here, we rounded up the so-called healthy foods you shouldn't eat while you're home during a pandemic, as they don't provide you with valuable nutrients, and can even lead to weight gain—something you surely don't want to happen.
+Here, we rounded up the foods you'll easily find at the supermarket that you simply just shouldn't eat during a pandemic.
+What makes them so bad?
+Well, they don't provide you with valuable nutrients, and can even lead to weight gain—something you surely don't want to happen!

 Whole Wheat Bread

 Bread is obviously one food that makes sense to stock up on during a time like this, and there's a chance you're grabbing the whole wheat bread.
 It must be healthier, right?
 Well, unfortunately, many loaves are actually packed with high fructose corn syrup and molasses, serving up unnecessary sugars, and have ingredients lists that are miles long filled with ingredients you most likely don't recognize.
 Be sure to avoid any bread marketed as "honey whole wheat" to avoid those added sugars and instead choose a sprouted bread such as Ezekiel.

 Ice cream is just one of those foods you can't help turn to, as it's the ultimate comfort binge.
 But ice cream—even the ones that are deemed better for you—is basically one of the worst foods to be eating a lot of during this time.
 And why is that?
 Well, ice cream can cause inflammation in the body because of the high amounts of dairy and sugar, and when inflammation is high, "it taxes the immune system leaving us more susceptible to disease and illness," Sydney Greene, MS, RD, told us in a previous article.

 It's no secret we're big peanut butter fans here, and it is a health food full of heart-healthy monounsaturated fats and muscle-building protein.
 But you want to make sure you're buying the right peanut butter.
 See, popular processed peanut butters often have added sugar and unhealthy oils and those low-fat peanut butters aren't any better.
 They too have tons of added sugars to make up for the fat.
 Always go for the jars of natural peanut butter.